jank-lang/jank-lang.org/resources/src/blog/2026-06-01-optimization.md

 that Clojure JVM and jank are using the same source file.
 This particular ray tracing code is not optimized to be fast.
 It's written to just be naíve Clojure code, as though we had no care in the world.
 What we're optimizing is how well jank can handle this code, compared to Clojure.
+If someone wanted to write a CPU ray tracer in Clojure and have it be fast, the code would look quite different.

 The main thing to keep in mind, for the ray tracer, is that we generate a "scene" of spheres, each with a particular material.
 We then cast a bunch of